silvino00/TutorialDesign/README.md

 ### **Tutorial main objective**
 The main objective of a tutorial is to introduce the player all the information that he will need in orther to have a great experience during the game.
 Within all this information we include the context were the player is going to be inmersed, the mechanics and obviously the controls of the game.

-First of all, the context is necessary to show the player the world where he is going to play, something about the story plot, how is the character or even a basci explanation of the world rules.
+First of all, the context is necessary to show the player the world where he is going to play, something about the story plot, how is the character or even a basic explanation of the world rules.

 Secondly, show mechanics to the player is fundamental to show what is he going to do, which are the rules of the game but also let him discover some mechanics by his own.